tdwg/constitution/constitution.md

 ### 6.5 Chairs of functional subcommittees

-Chairs of Functional Subcommittees (see Article 7) participate, ex officio, as full members of the Executive Committee.
+Chairs of Functional Subcommittees (see Article 7) participate, *ex officio*, as full members of the Executive Committee.
 They liaise between their subcommittees and the TDWG Executive Committee, summarise activities, and discuss strategic priorities and future plans in regards to subcommittee responsibilities.

 ### 6.6 Elected Representatives